 Is Environmental Health a Good Course?

 Environmental Health is a flexible course helping to enhance the health and well-being of people both locally and globally.
-If you are interested in science, health, and the environment and want to work at the frontline of health protection in your community, environmental health courses are a necessary pathway.
+Environmental health courses are necessary if you are interested in science, health, and the environment and want to work at the frontline of health protection in your community.

 The course equips you with the knowledge, expertise, and skills to reduce and mitigate contemporary health issues and health hazards caused due to the surrounding environment.
 You gain the ability to apply and supervise laws regulating public health to preserve and promote environmental practices and human health.

-Combining environmental health with other health specializations can increase your competitiveness for many health roles as you embark on your professional journey.
+Combining environmental health with other health specialisations can increase your competitiveness for many health roles as you embark on your professional journey.

-Environmental health officers are appointed by various public and private sector institutions.
+Various public and private sector institutions appoint environmental health officers.
 The prominent ones are:

 State and Local Governments

 The Military and the Defence Force

 Can I Study Environmental Health at TAFE?

 Here is a list of Environmental Health Officer TAFE courses you can study to get an understanding of this industry: